I’m not going to lie to you – being wealthy is a lot of fun.

 Observe the following statements and see if you agree with them.
 While you can poke holes and find exceptions to each one, the overall philosophy is remarkably true if applied forcefully over a lifetime:

 - “Expenses”, “Needs”, and “Cost of Living” are terms that come from a mindset of weakness.
 Instead, use the words, “My Spending”, and realize it is in your control.
 By making the right moves and the right arrangements with other people, you could theoretically live for free.
 You can end up in any job, any city, any country, with any number of additional dependents – all at your own choosing.
-Even if you never do so, knowing that you have complete power over your spending is a key ally for financial freedom.
+Even if you don’t exercise every last option in life, knowing that you have complete power over your spending is a key ally for financial freedom.

 - And finally, money is not the end of the quest of having a good life.
 While it is currently a major barrier to most people, it is easy to master it early in your life.
 Then you move on to the real challenges: finding out what life is really about.
 Hard work, being good to others, a good amount of proper difficulty, and learning as much as you can pack in during your time alive.